Uma-Ranawat/ToDo_Application/README.md

+This is a Nodejs application to make a ToDo List of tasks.
+This project also includes authentication module with jwt tokens.
+The project is developed using Expressjs framework along with MongoDB.

+app.js includes the main code for creating and running the server along with loading the main modules.

 Execute this project using "npm start" and access on localhost:3000.

 This project contains the front-end and the back-end code for ToDo application.